zverev-iv/cluster-operator/README.md

 I created a placeholder mutating and validating webhook to make sure that the wiring of webhooks and cert manager is correct before writing conversion.

 1. Install cert manager `kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.0.1/cert-manager.yaml`
-1. Generated a brand new kubebuilder project with api RabbitmqCluster `v1beta1`.
+1. Generate a brand new kubebuilder project with api RabbitmqCluster `v1beta1`.
 There are manifests required for implementing a webhook that's not in our project.
 The new project was used to copy over some manifests files.
 Everything under `config/webhook` and `config/certmanager` was copied over.
 There are also kustomize variables needed to be copied in file `config/default/base/kustomization.yaml`.
-1. Created a validating and a mutating webhooks for version `v1beta1`. `kubebuilder create webhook --group rabbitmq.com --version v1beta1 --kind RabbitmqCluster --defaulting --programmatic-validation`
+1. Create a validating and a mutating webhooks for version `v1beta1`. `kubebuilder create webhook --group rabbitmq.com --version v1beta1 --kind RabbitmqCluster --defaulting --programmatic-validation`
 1. Enable all webhook and cert manager related kustomize files.
 It's mostly uncommenting sections in `config/default/base/kustomization.yaml`
 1. Add webbook as controller-gen options so that it creates webbook manifests to register both the mutating and the validating webhook.
    `controller-gen $(CRD_OPTIONS) rbac:roleName=operator-role webhook paths="./api/...;./controllers/..." output:crd:artifacts:config=config/crd/bases`